taniarascia/taniarascia.com/content/posts/2019-09-25-developer-blogs-to-follow-2019.md

 - [khalilstemmler.com](https://khalilstemmler.com/)

-Khalil is filling an all-too-rare niche in web development blogs, which is how to build large scale applications properly, specificly with TypeScript and Node.
+Khalil is filling an all-too-rare niche in web development blogs, which is how to build large scale applications properly, specifically with TypeScript and Node.
 He's bridging the gap between intermediate and advanced, which is a difficult area to cover.
 Check it out if you're looking for something beyond "Hello, World"!

 ## Flavio Copes